beginnerprivacy/beginnerprivacy.com/content/articles/desktop-settings-to-change-for-better-privacy/index.md

 ---
 The desktop collects all kinds of information about us.
 That’s why it’s important to take control and limit what it knows about us.

 ### Which Operating System Is More Private?
-Windows, Linux, or MacOS
+Windows, Linux, or macOS
-Linux is the most privacy-respecting option.
-While Windows and MacOS dominate the market, they don’t prioritize user privacy as much as Linux (which is also open source).
+Linux stands out as the clear winner for privacy.
+While Windows and macOS dominate the market thanks to user familiarity—Windows comes pre-installed on most new computers—limited awareness of alternatives, and tight ecosystem integration, they ultimately prioritize corporate interests over user privacy.
+In contrast, Linux distributions are open-source and community-driven, empowering users with full control over their data and the entire system.

 ### Privacy Settings
 #### Linux